 The tank of Swami Pushkarni lies adjacent to the temple.
 Devotees take bath here before entering the sacred shrine of Lord Venkateshwara.

 Vaikuntha Teertham is yet another attraction for the devotees.
 It is located at a distance of 3 km northeast of the temple.

 Sri Padmavati Temple is located at Tiruchanoor, at a distance of 5 km from Tirupati.
 The temple attracts a huge number of devotees and worshippers from all across.

 Sri Kodandaramaswami Temple is located in the centre of the town.
 The temple bears the idols of Sita, Rama and Lakshmana.
 The temple is not to be missed while at Tirupati.

 AsthanaMandapam is the place where devotional programmes like discourses, music concerts and Bhajans are held.
 The programmes are conducted by the Dharma Prachara Parishat.

 Brahmotsavam is a popular festival in the town of Tirupati.
-It is believed that Brahma himself celebrated the festival to honour Lord Venkateshwara.
-The festival is organised during the months of September and October.
-The town records most number of devotees during this sacred festival.
+It is believed that Brahma himself celebrated the festival to honor Lord Venkateshwara.
+The festival is organized during the months of September and October.
+The town records the most number of devotees during this sacred festival.